← Back to Configurator

 Colour options

-Standard white at the base price.
-Foiled colour finishes add approximately £80–£140 per window:
+Standard white at the base prices Foiled colour finishes add approximately £80–£140 per window:

 WhiteStandard, no extra cost